SOI DOG FOUNDATION:

 The Pattaya Park:

 Pattaya Park is a popular area in Pattaya.
-Its architecture is placed between Pattaya abd Jomtien, and the architecture is so high that guests can see it from far away.
+Its architecture is placed between Pattaya and Jomtien, and the architecture is so high that guests can see it from far away.
 Another option is the Sky Shuttle for a group of visitors to go down to the ground together.
 There are also restaurants on 52th, 53th, and 54th of the tower.
 Visitors can taste the international seafood buffet there for either a lunch or a dinner.
 To have a buffet for a meal, it will charge visitors about 350 baht.
 Exciting activities as Tower Shot, Viking, or and Roller Coaster are also available at Pattaya Park.
 Those who like these kinds of activities may like to try any of them.
-However, there are also actions that children can play, such as Family Swinger, Mono rail, Demolition Derby, Musical Carousel, and Samba Tower, so guests do not have to worry about the kids much.
+However, there are also actions that children can play, such as Family Swinger, Monorail, Demolition Derby, Musical Carousel, and Samba Tower, so guests do not have to worry about the kids much.

 Pattaya Underwater world is the first tourist appeal in Pattaya that offers guests to view a quantity of ocean critter underwater.
 In this aquarium, there not only is an area that guests can touch marine animals but also a long tunnel, 105 meters almost, with color windows.
-This actions guests to feel like walking over the ocean depth.
+This actions guest to feel like walking over the ocean depth.
 Visitors can also see staffs of the Underwater World diving down into the water to feed fish.
-To Visit Pattaya Underwater World would also be an convenience to earn both marine animal knowledge and experience.
-This Pattaya Underwater World firstly now a area called Touch Pool Zone.
+To Visit Pattaya Underwater World would also be a convenience to earn both marine animal knowledge and experience.
+This Pattaya Underwater World firstly now an area called Touch Pool Zone.

 Wat Phra Yai Pattaya (Big Buddha Hill):

-Wat Phra Yai is an alluring place in Pattaya.There is a huge image of Buddha at the top of the hill, so guests can notice it from a far area.
-The image of Buddha is even more improbable when look at it closely as it is actually colossal.
+Wat Phra Yai is an alluring place in Pattaya.There is a huge image of Buddha at the top of the hill, so guests can notice it from afar area.
+The image of Buddha is even more improbable when looking at it closely as it is actually colossal.
 Each day a lot of guests go to respect the image in order to have good things and good times in their lives, give the religion accepted.
 There are also a structure hall and smaller various style images of Buddha on the top of the hill, around the colossal image.
 The area of Wat Phra Yai is near Pattaya City, almost 2.5 Kilometers from South Pattaya.
-Big Buddha Hill is the area that establish the biggest image of Buddha in Chonburi department, where its height is about 300 foot.
+Big Buddha Hill is the area that establishes the biggest image of Buddha in Chonburi department, where its height is about 300 foot.
 It was entrenched in 1977.

 Wang Sam Sien Pattaya:

-It is traditional for declare the collection of Chinese ancient work, including a statue of Guan Yin, confucius Classroom, and 24 stories of acknowledgment.
-Wang Sam Sien offers natural atmosphere for guests with plants and a garden.
+It is traditional to declare the collection of Chinese ancient work, including a statue of Guan Yin, Confucius Classroom, and 24 stories of acknowledgment.
+Wang Sam Sien offers a natural atmosphere for guests with plants and a garden.
 There is also a restaurant inside to backing any visitor visit this alluring.
 Its area is on the way to Wat Phra Yai (Big Buddha Pattaya).
 The geology of Wang Sam Sien is a considerable example for accomplished feng shui.
 This is because there is a cliff behind of its area, whereas there is a pond in front of it.
-In the intermediate of Wang Sam Sien, guests can find the statue of Dr. Sun Yud Sen, where he was a Chinese chief for thinking of new generation.
-Another thing is that in this Wang Sam Sien, there is a statue of one Confucius that was important to Chinese community.
+In the intermediate of Wang Sam Sien, guests can find the statue of Dr. Sun Yud Sen, where he was a Chinese chef for thinking of a new generation.
+Another thing is that in this Wang Sam Sien, there is a statue of one Confucius that was important to the Chinese community.
 The area of this is on Pattaya hill on the side of Khoa Phra Yai (Big Buddha Pattaya), so guests can take a Song Thaew to be there as it is very near to Pattaya city.

 The Grand Palace: